-The emissions from the Hobbs Lease include oil and gas wells, well cellars and fugitive emission components, such as valves and flanges.
+Emission sources at the Hobbs Lease consist of oil and gas wells, well cellars and fugitive emission components, such as valves and flanges.
 Section 4 of the permit provides the District's engineering analysis of these emission sources.
 Section 5 of the permit describes the allowable emissions from each permitted emissions unit.

-The emission sources include:
+Specifically, these emission sources include: